The best classroom and the richest classroom is roofed only by the sky.

-- To find out what we need to create a fire.
+- Find out what we need to create a fire.

-- To experience sitting around a campfire and sing songs, listen to stories and toast marshmallows!
+- Experience sitting around a campfire and sing songs, listen to stories and toast marshmallows!

-- To talk about our experience of the great outdoors, camping trips that our children may have been on, excursions and days out that have involved being in the wild.
+- Talk about experiences in the great outdoors, camping trips that our children may have been on, excursions and days out that have involved being in the wild.

 We have recently had our new Solar Dome installed and the children are extremely excited to start lessons inside!